-NYC subways kill dozens of people each year.
+NYC subway trains kill dozens of people a year.
 Other countries have paid for safety.

-The Metropolitan Transportation Authority logged 169 collisions between trains and people in 2020 — 63 of them fatal, according to the City.
-The previous year saw 62 deadly strikes.
-Sarah Feinberg, then theinterim president of New York City Transit, told the news outlet that 12-9s — radio code for a person under a train — are “absolutely devastating” for the victim and “traumatic” for train operators, frontline workers and witnesses.”
+The Metropolitan Transportation Authority recorded 169 collisions between trains and people in 2020 — 63 of them fatal, according to The City, a nonprofit news outlet.
+In the previous year there were 62 deadly collisions.
+Sarah Feinberg, then the interim president of New York City Transit, told the news outlet that 12-9s — radio code for a person under a train — are not only “absolutely devastating” for the victim but also “traumatic” for train operators.

 This month’s shoving incidents have spurred fears among the city’s millions of daily riders and galvanized calls for authorities to better protect passengers.
 But while episodes like these are rare, they also appear to be an outsize problem in New York and the United States at large.
-No major U.S. public transit rail systems have installed platform screen doors onto existing stations, according to Bay Area Rapid Transit.
+No major U.S. public transit rail systems have installed platform screen doors onto existing stations, according to Bay Area Rapid Transit in California.

 In many other major cities around the world, governments have installed barriers — ranging from basic railings to high-tech sliding glass doors — to prevent accidents, suicides and crimes committed on the tracks.